M2Team/NanaZip/ReadMe.md

 - NanaZip
   - Only 64-Bit support.
   - Only MSIX packaged version.
-  - Support for the context menu in Windows 10/11 File Explorer.
+  - Support the context menu in Windows 10/11 File Explorer.
+  - Support the file associations.
+  - Provide 7-Zip execution alias for helping users to migrate to NanaZip.
   - Only support Windows 10 Version 2004 (Build 19041) or later.
-  - Have XAML-based GUI and VT-based CLI.
+  - XAML-based GUI.

 - NanaZip Classic
   - Have 32-Bit support.
   - Only portable version.
   - Don't have the context menu support.
+  - Don't have the file associations support.
+  - Don't have the 7-Zip execution alias support.
   - Support Windows Vista RTM (Build 6000.16386) or later.
-  - Keep Win32 GUI and Win32 CLI.
+  - Win32 GUI.

 ## System Requirements

-- NanaZip (XAML-based GUI, VT-based CLI and MSIX package)
+- NanaZip (XAML-based GUI and MSIX package)
   - Supported OS: Windows 10 Version 2004 (Build 19041) or later
   - Supported Platforms: x86 (64-bit) and ARM (64-bit)

-- NanaZip Classic (Win32 GUI and Win32 CLI)
+- NanaZip Classic (Win32 GUI)
   - Supported OS: Windows Vista RTM (Build 6000.16386) or later
   - Supported Platforms: x86 (32-bit and 64-bit) and ARM (64-bit)

-- NanaZip Core (Core Library and the Self Extracting Executables)
+- NanaZip Core (Core, Codecs, CLI and the Self Extracting Executables)
   - Supported OS: Windows Vista RTM (Build 6000.16386) or later
   - Supported Platforms: x86 (32-bit and 64-bit) and ARM (64-bit)

+Note: Except the Self Extracting Executables, the ucrtbase.dll with 10.0.19041.0 version or later need to be existed in the binary folder if you want to use NanaZip components on Windows versions earlier than Windows 10 Version 2004 (Build 19041).

 We chose Windows as the major platform for the NanaZip project supported because Windows has maintained a good and proven ABI and compatibility, and stands out in the history of computing.
 But we also care about the non-Windows